Grinch101/heroku-client/README.md

-### In this project I created a client for the heroku-api project.
-I used React for this project.
+### In this project I created a client for the heroku-api.

 ## Getting Started with Create React App